turkeryilmaz/openairinterface5g/doc/code-style-contrib.md

 - Do not do premature optimization; measure the code before writing SIMD instructions by hand, and measure again to show it is faster.

-If in doubt, check out code that has been recently written (e.g., use the merge requests page to check for code that has recently been added) and follow that style.
+If in doubt, check out code that has been recently written (e.g., use the pull requests page to check for code that has recently been added) and follow that style.
 Checking surrounding code is usually not the best idea, as OAI has a long history in which coding rules were not really enforced.